Greystone Park State Hospital

 Main Image Gallery: Greystone Park State Hospital

-- Video from Kirkbrides HD ~ http://www.vimeo.com/channels/KirkbridesHD
+- The following videos are from Kirkbrides HD ~ http://www.vimeo.com/channels/KirkbridesHD

 This video was done by Greystone Park Preservation Society: